Whither Amadeus? Hither Amadeus!

 You might expect a three-hour drama about an 18th century composer to be a pretty dry, homework-like affair.
 But oh no, 1984's Amadeus is a vibrant, exciting picture.
 The conflict between F. Murray Abraham and Tom Hulce runs deep.
 Think There Will Be Blood, but resonating on an even more profound level.
 Milos Forman adapts the original stage play with a lavish production, clearly expenses were not spared.
 Hulce gives a wild performance, but surrounded by first class players like Jeffrey Jones, Abraham and The Funhouse's Elizabeth Berridge, it all works magically.
 In either cut.

-But instead it's always been a binary issue.
+But instead it continues to be a binary issue.
 Warner Bros' original 1997 DVD, now long out of print and very hard to find, was an anamorphic, widescreen but barebones presentation of the theatrical cut as a 2-sided flipper disc (you have to take the disc out and turn it over to watch the second half of the film).
 That was followed by the Two-Disc Special Edition in 2002, where they switched to the director's cut.
 The two-disc version is a dual-layered disc, so the whole (longer) film plays without flipping or switching discs.
 It's also a special edition, with an hour-long documentary on the second disc.
 In 2003, there was a limited edition 3-disc set, but it's basically just the same 2-disc set in special packaging.
 That third disc is a soundtrack CD.
 Then, in 2009, they re-released the old flipper disc in an amary case - meaning back to the theatrical cut and no extras.
 Also in 2009, however, WB released their blu-ray edition, which brought back the extras for their HD presentation.
 There was a standard edition and a mediabook which also included that soundtrack CD.
-But both are the director's cut only; there is no HD release of the theatrical cut available to date.
+But both are the director's cut only.
+And finally, in 2025, the pendulum has swung all the way back to the other side.
+Amadeus has been restored in 4k on a new UHD release from Warner Bros, but it's only the theatrical cut.

 1) 2002 WB DVD; 2) 2009 WB BD.

 The original (and 2009 reissue, which is the same disc), is framed at 2.29:1, which is tweaked to 2.30:1 on the 2002 disc.
 But if you look at what's actually in frame, the difference is far greater than a mere .01 in geometry.
 It's zoomed in, effectively cutting off parts of the image along the sides and bottom.
 Then the BD widens out it out further to 2.41:1.
 It doesn't reveal more; the DVDs are just slightly vertically stretched, which the BD corrects.
 The flipper DVDs are also, you won't help but notice, considerably more overcast with a warm hue, giving them a much yellower look in the shots above.
 The 2002 DVD and BD are clearly using the same root master, with the same corrected colors, but the boost to HD on the blu makes a nice difference, giving a clearer cleaner image with distinctly sharper detail.
 With less compression, the colors manage to appear more nuanced and naturalistic, too (look at the flesh tones in the second set of pics, for instance).
-That said, even on the BD, grain is light and hinted at more than finely captured, so there's definitely room for this master to be improved with a 4k scan, should one happen.
+That said, even on the BD, grain is light; but this was shot on 70mm, so it should be substantially finer.

 1. Always has been a favorite since I saw it on VHS(!) in music appreciation in college.
 A 4K would be nice with the two cuts but the Blu upconverts really nicely on a 4k player and TV.
 Thanks for your review of this classic.
 One of the times the Academy actually got it right.